EliasF05/eliasf05.github.io/cv.md

 2023 -- 2026: BSc in Data Science and Artificial Intelligence at Maastricht University

 **Experience** \
-2024 -- 2026: DS&AI Intern at Aucos AG working on time series anomaly detection \
+2024 -- 2026: ML Research and Development Intern at Aucos AG working on time series anomaly detection \
 2025 -- 2026: Teaching Assistant at Maastricht University for the courses Discrete Mathematics and Logic